JerichoIX/TrumpTracker/README.md

 python3 basic.py
 ```
 This will run a local server at `localhost:5000`.
 Now you can visit the webpage by typing this address into your browser of choice, which should have Javascript enabled.
+To shut the server down, just press `Ctrl+C` in the same Linux terminal that you used to start the server.